A new perspective on nonholonomic brackets and Hamilton-Jacobi theory: Introduction

 One of the most important objects in mechanics is the Poisson bracket, which allows us to obtain the evolution of an observable by bracketing it with the Hamiltonian function, or to obtain new conserved quantities of two given ones, using the Jacobi identity satisfied by the bracket.
 Moreover, the Poisson bracket is fundamental to proceed with the quantization of the system using what Dirac called the analogy principle, also known as the correspondence principle, according to which the Poisson bracket becomes the commutator of the operators associated to the quantized observables.

 For a long time, no similar concept existed in the case of nonholonomic mechanical systems, until van der Schaft and Maschke \cite{vanderSchaft1994} introduced a bracket similar to the canonical Poisson bracket, but without the benefit of integrability (see also \cite{Koon1997}).
-In \cite{Cantrijn1999a,Cantrijn2000} (see also \cite{Ibort1999}), we have developed a geometric and very simple way to define nonholonomic brackets, in the time-dependent as well time-independent cases.
+Later, in \cite{Cantrijn1999a,Cantrijn2000} (see also \cite{Ibort1999}), we have developed a geometric and very simple way to define nonholonomic brackets, in the time-dependent as well time-independent cases.
 Indeed, it is possible to decompose the tangent bundle and the cotangent bundle along the constraint submanifold in two different ways.
 Both result in that the nonholonomic dynamics can be obtained by projecting the free dynamics.
 Furthermore, if we evaluate the projections of the Hamiltonian vector fields of two functions on the configuration manifold (after arbitrary extensions to the whole cotangent) by the canonical symplectic form, two non-integrable brackets are obtained.
 The first decomposition is due to de Le\'on and Mart{\'\i}n de Diego \cite{deLeon1996} and the second one to Bates and Sniatycki \cite{Bates1993}.
 The advantage of this second decomposition is that it turns out to be symplectic, and it is the one we will use in the present paper.
-In any case, we proved that both brackets coincide on the submanifold of constraints \cite{Cantrijn1999a}.
+In any case, we proved that both brackets coincide on the submanifold of constraints \cite{Cantrijn1999a}. {Refer to Section 4 in \cite{Cantrijn1999a} for a detailed analysis explaining how this bracket generalizes the one defined by van der Schaft and Maschke in \cite{vanderSchaft1994}.}

 On the other hand, by studying the Hamilton--Jacobi equation, we develop a description of nonholonomic mechanics in the setting of skew-symmetric (or almost Lie) algebroids.
 Note that the ``almost'' is due to the lack of integrability of the distribution determining the constraints, showing the consistency of the description.
 In \cite{deLeon2010a,Grabowski2009} we defined a new almost Poisson bracket that we also called nonholonomic.
 So far, although both nonholonomic brackets have been used in these two different contexts as coinciding, no such proof has ever been published.
 This paper provides this evidence for the first time.